 The surgeon will do other surgical repairs as needed.

-Once all the repairs have been done and the heart is beating again, the heart-lung
+The heart-lung machine will be removed after all the repairs have been done and the

 The breastbone will be put back together with wires.

-The muscle and the skin incisions will be closed.
-A bandage will be applied.
+The surgeon will close the muscle and the skin incisions.
+Then a bandage will be put

 What happens after surgery for pulmonary atresia with VSD for a child?

-Ask your child’s healthcare provider about what to expect.
-In general, after your
+Ask your child’s provider about what to expect.
+In general, after your child’s surgery:

-Your child may be groggy and confused when he or she wakes up.
+Your child may be groggy and confused when they wake up.

 Your child’s vital signs will be closely watched.
 This includes heart rate, breathing,